top of page

 Library shelves rounded.jpeg

-My doctoral research at the University of Toronto explored the history of dreams and their interpretation in therapeutic and spiritual contexts.
+My doctoral research at the University of Toronto explored the history of dreams and their interpretation in various therapeutic and spiritual contexts.

 This research was generously funded by the Social Science and Humanities Research Council (SSHRC), the Ontario Graduate Scholarship Program (OGS), and scholarships from the Toronto School of Theology.
 This video summary of my work was featured in the SSHRC Storytellers showcase.